timmcca-be/Generic-Blog/README.md

 Make a copy of `.env.template` named `.env` and update the values of `DB_NAME`, `DB_PASS`, and `TOKEN_SECRET`.

-Next run `npm import` to install all dependencies.
+Next, run `npm install` to install all dependencies.

 ## Usage